Crucible of Gold: Plot details

 On Incan soil, the Britons must deal with lingering distrust towards Europeans thanks to the uncouth actions of Francisco Pizarro; the empire has managed to survive those depredations, but smallpox has further depleted their numbers.
 Most ayllu, formerly partnerships between humans and dragons, are now ruled solely by dragons, who are so jealous of "their" humans that kidnapping is now something of a norm.
 Hammond begins to make diplomatic endeavors towards the Sapa Inca, aided by Iskierka, who soaks up popular acclaim for her dueling prowess.
 Eventually, it is revealed that the empress, widow of the former monarch but now ruler in her own right, is being pressured by her court to take up a consort, and Iskierka, obsessed with wealth and social acclaim, proposes her captain Granby as a suitor.
 As such a match would be greatly desirable to British fortunes, Granby is pressured into the role, despite a private confession to Laurence of his own homosexuality, and the two are practically at the altar when a new suitor arrives to press his claim: Napoleon himself, lately divorced from Joséphine de Beauharnais and eligible for remarriage.
 The British are sent away while she contemplates her new prospects; the first and only sign of her decision are Incan troops advancing upon their encampment.

 Escaping largely by the assistance of Churki, an Incan dragon who has adopted Hammond into her ayllu, the British party travel to Belém and from there to Rio de Janeiro, only to find it already occupied by the Tswana, led particularly by Kefentse, the dragon responsible for Laurence's captivity during the events of Empire of Ivory.
 With Napoleon and the Inca now poised to attack from the south, Laurence advocates to Prince João an immediate treaty with the Tswana, the only military force which can possibly defend Brazil, even after the arrival of Lily, Maximus and the rest of Temeraire's former formation.
 Of course, to gain the Tswana's allegiance, Brazil must accept manumission of their slaves; and the Tswana refuse to ally unless the Britons can promise what Napoleon has: immediate sea passage to all Africans, human or dragon, wishing to return home.
 Laurence decides the matter by seizing the two full-size dragon transports, the Polonaise and the Maréchal, Napoleon had detailed to the task.
 With Britain in control of the seas, Hammond manages to convince the Portuguese into accepting the new bargain.

 As the novel ends, Laurence is approached by Gong Su, the cook he and Temeraire hired when they left China during Black Powder War.
-He reveals that he is a servant of Prince Mianning, son of the Jiaqing Emperor and heir-apparent to China, and suggests a return to the Middle Kingdom to discuss Napoleon's ongoing conquest of the world.
+He reveals that he is a servant of Prince Mianning, son of the Jiaqing Emperor and heir-apparent to China; Gong Su suggests a return to the Middle Kingdom to discuss Napoleon's ongoing conquest of the world.
 Hammond sees the chance to forge an alliance with China, and he, Temeraire and Laurence resolve to go.